kvh/autonomous/readme.md

 #....
 ```

-Deploying our app is as simple as filling out our deployment configuration file with the desired
+To deploy, configure our app with the desired resources:
-resources and running the deploy command.

 `autonomous.json`